israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

     Returns a string with a locality sensitive representation of the date portion of this date based on system settings.

-Date.prototype.toLocaleFormat()

-    Converts a date to a string, using a format string.

 Date.prototype.toLocaleString()

     Returns a string with a locality sensitive representation of this date.
 Overrides the Object.prototype.toLocaleString() method.